admiraldonkey/accessible-image-gallery/README.md

 # Accessible & Responsive Image Gallery

-A simple mobile-first image gallery with a focus on responsiveness and accessibility
+Software Development Bootcamp - Week 1 Project - A simple mobile-first image gallery with a focus on responsiveness and accessibility

 # Features